hurricanehrndz/docker-containers/mutt/README.md

 * GPG key per account.
 * Global GPG key exported as environment variable named GPGKEY
 * gnupg2
-* email account info provided in yaml config file
+* email account info provided in yaml config file acsii encrypted with global GPG key.

 ## Preparation:

-Setup a YAML file with your email account or accounts info like in the examples that follow.
+Setup a YAML file named `~/muttsecrets` with your email account or accounts info like in the examples that follow.

 Below is an example of a YAML configuration file for a GMail account.
 ```